thanos-io/thanos/docs/components/receive.md

       --tsdb.allow-overlapping-blocks
                                  Allow overlapping blocks, which in turn enables vertical compaction and vertical query merge.
+      --tsdb.max-exemplars=0     Enables support for ingesting exemplars and set the maximum number that will be stored.
+0 (or less) disables exemplars storage.
       --tsdb.no-lockfile         Do not create lockfile in TSDB data directory.
                                  In any case, the lockfiles will be deleted on next startup.